graphprotocol/mission-control-indexer/guides/indexer-management.md

 # Indexer Management using Indexer Agent and CLI

 The Indexer Agent monitors the network and the indexer's own infrastructure and manages which subgraph deployments are indexed and allocated towards on chain.
-These deployments become the ones that the indexer official serves and can receive paid queries for.
+These deployments become the ones that the indexer officially serves and can receive paid queries for.

 The decisions made by the Indexer Agent are based on indexing rules that can either be applied as global defaults or for specific subgraph deployments